ipfs/ipfs/project-directory.md

     The IPFS webui accessible from the api gateway typically at port 5001.

 * [starlog](https://github.com/ipfs/starlog)
-    logging the development of an interplanetary filesystem.
+    Logging the development of an interplanetary filesystem.
 This will evenutlaly be a way of making blog posts with IPFS.

 * [electron-app](https://github.com/ipfs/electron-app)
     Electron Shell based IPFS app.